Published on 2020-10-25. Modified on 2023-01-19.

 This is difficult to answer because it depends on your requirements and experience.
 Almost anything open source is better than Microsoft Windows.

 I recommend that you take some time to study a bit first.
 Learn a little about the Unix philosophy and the Unix shell (perhaps get a good book) before you begin your journey.
 Even if you never need any of this it will still benefit you greatly.

 You will find that from a day-to-day user experience point of view, once you have everything set up as you like, there is little difference and most FOSS operating systems will solve your problems equally well.
 This is because we actually rarely deal with the operating system itself, we mostly deal with applications.
-Whether you e.g. use mpv to watch a movie on a Linux distribution or a BSD flavor makes no difference as long as you get great hardware support, the movie will play fine on both.
+Whether you surf the Internet with Firefox on a Linux distribution or a BSD flavor makes no big difference as long as you have the hardware support you need.

-However, there is a big difference in how secure the operating system is, how battle tested it is (i.e. how many people and companies are using it), what kinds of file systems are supported, how much you can tune and fiddle with the operating system, whether the operating system (in the case of a Linux distribution) comes with a preset desktop environment or you install one yourself, how good the package manager is at solving dependency issues, whether you need a proprietary graphics driver, or you can manage with an open source version, how friendly the community is, etc.
+However, there might be a difference in how secure the operating system is, how battle tested it is (i.e. how many people and companies are using it), what kinds of file systems are supported, how much you can tune and fiddle with the operating system, whether the operating system comes with a preset desktop environment or you install one yourself, how good the package manager is at solving dependency issues, whether you need a proprietary graphics driver or you can manage with an open source version, how friendly the community is, etc.

-In any case, I do not recommend a Linux distribution that "holds your hand" too much because you'll learn nothing and gain no control over your system.
+In any case, I do not recommend a Linux distribution or BSD flavor that "holds your hand" too much because you'll learn nothing and gain no control over your system.

 Just understand one thing, when you step into the world of Open Source it's completely different from Microsoft Windows.
 In the beginning it might feel overwhelming and difficult, but that's just because you have gotten used to "the Windows way" of doing things.
 Be patient, you will not regret it in the long run!